zinked/zinked.github.io/research.markdown

 **Power Struggles After Autocracy - Evidence from Post-Uprising Tunisia** <br>
 Current version: July 2023

-**What is the Ideal Number of Women in Politics? - Distributive Preferences, Inequality, and Meritocracy** <br>
+**What is the Ideal Number of Women in Politics? - The Gender Gap in the Perceived Deficit of Women in Politics** <br>
 *with  Pablo Selaya (UCPH), and Sina Smid (CBS)* <br>
 Current version: July 2023